-As an employer, it is your legal duty to conduct an assessment.
+As an employer, it is your legal duty to conduct a risk assessment.
 It helps to fulfil one of your most important duties: safeguarding employee health and safety.

 A specialised COSHH assessment is a little different from a regular risk assessment.
 This is why it is important to know the steps in the process, should your organisation ever need it.
 Of course, only do one if you think your organisation will or do handle harmful substances.